 The only advice I have is that it’s really helpful to have someone help you (like I did when my sister dyed her hair).
 This way you’ll know that you have dye everywhere, esp if you have long hair.

 going darker is always easier – especially with box dyes, but its really hard to go light again after going dark – you would need to go to a professional to re-lighten it so you don’t go brassy.
 But Im all for the dark hair!!!
-Mine is almost black at the moment (home dye job too!) and I loving it. and I think it would suit you. :) Its nice to stand out from your friends sometimes too.posted over 3 years ago
+Mine is almost black at the moment (home dye job too!) and I loving it. and I think it would suit you. :) Its nice to stand out from your friends sometimes too.posted about 5 years ago

 I definitely love my hair dark brown as well as really light brown, so it’s hard for me to choose between the two!
 It’s starting to get sunny out though and my hair naturally gets lighter so I might wait and see.
 Also, the longer I wait the more money I can save for a professional job.
-I’m just never excited about the upkeep.posted over 3 years ago
+I’m just never excited about the upkeep.posted about 5 years ago

 I’ve been dying my own hair for about 10 years and it’s a piece of cake!
 Everyone is right though, it’s near impossible to go lighter from a box, depending on how dark your hair is currently dyed.
 (Mine’s black now and I’m going to have to get it bleached out when I go lighter.)
 The good news is once you pay for it to be professionally lightened, you can upkeep it on your own no problem.
 I’m not sure how long your hair is, but there are root touch up kits that work really well if that ends up being more economical for you.
 Another idea if you’re not going platinum or just trying to gradually lighten it on your own would be to try Sun-In… but that kind of dries out your hair and some people can have a lot of breakage with it.